According to a study, 62% of Americans have less than $1,000 in savings.

 That’s what works for me.

-Before quitting my job to freelance full-time, I saved up $5,000 while living by myself on a moderate salary in D.C, a super expensive city.
+Before quitting my job to freelance full-time, I saved up $5,000 while living by myself on a humble salary in D.C, a super expensive city.

 You can do this same thing with an online savings account.